-US Blockade of Cuba Limits Access to Food Market
+US Blockade Of Cuba Limits Its Access To Food Market

-The economic, financial and commercial blockade imposed by the United States on Cuba for almost 60 years continues today as one of Cuba''s major constraints to access international food markets.
+The economic, financial and commercial blockade imposed by the United States on Cuba for almost 60 years continues today, leading to Cuba being forced to import food and related products more expensively from international food markets because of the closure of US markets.

-Although Cuba has one of the most comprehensive social protection programs in the world, and has achieved the eradication of both chronic and child malnutrition, the food sector is one of the most affected by the unilateral American measure.
+Although Cuba has one of the most comprehensive social protection programs in the world, and has achieved the eradication of both chronic and child malnutrition, the food sector is one of the most affected by the unilateral American blockade.

-According to the report on the damage that the blockade has caused, which is to be presented to the UN General Assembly on October 26th, between April 2015 and the April 2016 the cost of the blockade with respect to food exceeds 605,706,000 dollars.
+According to the report on the damage that the blockade has caused, which is to be presented to the UN General Assembly on Oct 26, between April 2015 and the April 2016 the cost of the blockade with respect to food exceeded US\$605 million.